My optimization principles

 For my daily work, I use the pomodoro technique to maximize my output, with 50 minutes of focus and 10 minutes of rest in between.
 I have found that this is the most optimal way to maximize my output instead of working many hours straight without breaks.
 You can read more about my pomodoro technique described in My approach to daily work.

-, I started using mamba install
+, mamba install

 Exceptions and questions